Explore a remote with a text based user interface.

 To make the user interface it first scans the entire remote given and builds an in memory representation. rclone ncdu can be used during this scanning phase and you will see it building up the directory structure as it goes along.

-↑,↓ or k,j to Move →,l to enter ←,h to return c toggle counts g toggle graph n,s,C sort by name,size,count d delete file/directory Y display current path ^L refresh screen ? to toggle help on and off q/ESC/c-C to quit
+↑,↓ or k,j to Move →,l to enter ←,h to return g toggle graph c toggle counts a toggle average size in directory m toggle modified time u toggle human-readable format n,s,C,A,M sort by name,size,count,asize,mtime d delete file/directory v select file/directory V enter visual select mode D delete selected files/directories Y display current path ^L refresh screen (fix screen corruption) r recalculate file sizes ? to toggle help on and off q/ESC/^c to quit

 This an homage to the ncdu tool but for rclone remotes.
 It is missing lots of features at the moment but is useful as it stands.

-Note that it might take some time to delete big files/folders.
-The UI won’t respond in the meantime since the deletion is done synchronously.
+Note that it might take some time to delete big files/directories.
+The UI won't respond in the meantime since the deletion is done synchronously.

 rclone ncdu remote:path [flags]